Latest Quarantine Advisories for Travellers:

 Separately, the previous testing arrangements required for inbound travellers who have been to Hubei or Beijing in the past 14 days are cancelled.
 Those arrivals who are not exempted persons are still subject to compulsory quarantine for 14 day at a designated place (home or other accommodation); exempted persons are subject to medical surveillance upon arrival at Hong Kong.

-The specified high risk places are Bangladesh, Ethiopia, India, Indonesia, Kazakhstan, Nepal, Pakistan, the Philippines, South Africa, the United States; and inclusive United Kingdom with effect from October 1.
-On the day or during the 14 days before that day, a traveller arriving at Hong Kong, who has boarded an aircraft from or stayed in any specified places, will have to obtain a negative COVID-19 test result, and a confirmation of room reservation in a hotel in Hong Kong for not less than 14 days.
+The specified high-risk places are Bangladesh, Belgium, Ecuador, Ethiopia, France, Germany, India, Indonesia, Kazakhstan, Nepal, Pakistan, the Philippines, Romania, Russia, South Africa, Turkey, Ukraine, the United Kingdom, the United States; and inclusive Canada with effect from December 25.
+On the day or during the 14 days before that day, a traveller arriving at Hong Kong, who has boarded an aircraft from or stayed in any specified places, will have to obtain a negative COVID-19 test result, and a confirmation of room reservation in a hotel in Hong Kong for not less than 14 nights.

 9. What documents do I have to present in order to enter Hong Kong?